iterative/dvc.org/content/docs/command-reference/status.md

 - _missing_ means that the file/directory doesn't exist neither in cache, nor in remote storage.

-For _new_ and _deleted_ data, the cache (subset determined by the current workspace) is different from remote storage.
-Bringing the two into sync requires `dvc pull` or `dvc push`.
+For _new_ and _deleted_ data, the cache is different from remote storage.
+Bringing the two into sync requires
+`dvc pull` or `dvc push`.
 For the typical process to update the workspace, see [Sharing Data And Model Files](/doc/use-cases/sharing-data-and-model-files).